ember-intl/ember-intl/docs/ember-intl/src/docs/helpers/t-key.md

 > [!NOTE]
 >
 > `tKey` is an identity function.
-The output string and its type (`string` or a string literal) are the same as the input.
+The output's value and type (`string` or a string literal) are the same as the input's.

 ::: code-group